mozilla-l10n/introduction/docs/index.markdown

 Let us know you’re here!

-From your chosen [team page](https://pontoon.mozilla.org/teams/), you have several options to get in touch: you can contact language managers directly through their profile in the contributors’ tab, send a message on our [localization Matrix channel](https://matrix.to/#/#l10n:mozilla.org), or email a Mozilla program manager directly (you can find their profile in the header of each project page).
+From your chosen team page, you have several options to get in touch: you can contact language managers directly through their profile in the contributors’ tab, send a message on our [localization Matrix channel](https://matrix.to/#/#l10n:mozilla.org), or email a Mozilla program manager directly (you can find their profile in the header of each project page).
 We’re always happy to answer your questions, so don’t hesitate to reach out.
 If one channel isn’t working, please try another from this list.
 We’re here to help.

 ### Starting your localization work

 In the meantime, you can start localizing!
-Note that when you are new, someone with “Manager” or “Translator” permissions on Pontoon will have to review and approve your work in order for it to be available in the final product.
+Note that when you are new, someone with “Manager” or “Translator” [permissions on Pontoon](https://mozilla-l10n.github.io/localizer-documentation/tools/pontoon/users.html#user-roles) will have to review and approve your work in order for it to be available in the final product.

 Stuck, or not getting any reviews of your work?
-If language managers are unresponsive, see the other options listed above — you’ll get a response.
+If language managers are unresponsive, see the other options listed above to get in touch — you’ll get a response.

 ### Staying updated and personalizing your experience